 To be clear, most people understand that Brady and the statutes implementing Brady obligate prosecutors to inquire about and make available to the defense all relevant evidence seized or obtained as part of the investigation of the offenses charged, if it is in the possession of the prosecution or if the prosecution knows it is in the possession of the investigating agencies.
 Penal Code § 1054.1(c).
 This includes the names and addresses of the persons the prosecution intends to call as witnesses at trial, the statements of all defendants, the existence of a felony conviction of any material witness whose credibility is likely to be critical to the outcome of the trial, relevant written or recorded statements of witnesses who the prosecution intends to call at trial and any exculpatory evidence.

-The reasoning behind this disclosure obligation is that the defendant enjoys a due process right to know what facts and witnesses to be used against him.
+The reasoning behind this disclosure obligation is that the defendant enjoys a due process right to know what facts and witnesses are to be used against him.

 This obligation has been interpreted very broadly to include disclosure even of any pending criminal cases against prosecution witnesses.
 People v.
 Martinez (2002) 103 Cal.App.4th 1071, 1078, 127 Cal.Rptr.2d 305.